-As someone who has dabbled in intermittent fasting, one question that often comes up is whether it's "bad" for your body to skip eating after a workout — whether you might sabotage your goals of building muscle and losing weight.
-I usually work out in the morning, as early as 5:30 a.m., but my eating window often doesn't start until noon.
-It's one thing to wait an hour or so for a post-workout snack, but six?
+I did intermittent fasting (IF) for a little over a year, and one question I often had was whether it was OK not to eat after a workout.
+Would I sabotage my goals of building muscle and losing weight if I skipped my post-workout snack?
+I usually worked out in the morning, as early as 5:30 a.m., but my eating window didn't start until noon.
+It's one thing to wait an hour for a post-workout snack, but six seemed like a stretch.

-Another issue: sometimes you just aren't hungry after a workout.
-In general, listening to your hunger cues will lead you in the right direction: toward a healthy weight and lifestyle.
-But I also constantly hear how important it is to refuel after exercise.
+This isn't just a fasting-related question, either.
+Whether you do IF or not, sometimes you just aren't hungry after a workout.
+In general, listening to your hunger cues (eating when you're hungry, not eating when you're not) will lead you in the right direction, but we also constantly hear how important it is to refuel your body after exercise.
 So just how important is it to eat after your workout – and what do you do if you don't feel like eating?

 What Happens If You Don't Eat After a Workout?

 You may have heard something about what not eating after a workout can do to your body, but it's worth a quick refresher.
 During a workout, you're breaking down muscle, actually creating small micro-tears in the tissue.
 That breakdown process is what makes it possible to build your muscles and help them grow bigger and stronger, but only if you refuel correctly with nutrients like protein, which helps to repair that damage.
 Registered dietitian Michele Fumagalli, LDN, from the Northwestern Medicine Running Medicine Clinic, told POPSUGAR that failing to fuel after a workout can push your body into a catabolic state, where it's breaking down muscle mass and slowing down your metabolism — the opposite of what you want.